Lux-AI-Challenge/Lux-Design-S2/specs.md

 Each light robot destroyed in this way adds 1 rubble.
 Each heavy robot destroyed in this way adds 10 rubble. (same values as marsquakes and self destructs).

+Lastly, any addition of rubble onto a tile with [Lichen](#lichen) on it will automatically remove all of the lichen on that tile.

 ## Factories

 A factory is a building that takes up 3x3 tiles of space.
 Robots created from the factory will appear at the center of the factory.
 Allied robots can move onto one of the factory's 9 tiles, but enemies cannot.